 Great grandson of Chief Petoskey and a citizen of the Little Travese Bay Band of Odawa Indians

-I have been using earlier versions of the First Nations Version for several years now.
+I have been using earlier partial editions of the First Nations Version for several years.
 We are thrilled that the New Testament is now complete!
-I believe it is one of the most important resources for ministry with Native Americans.
+I believe it is one of the most important resources that has been created for ministry with Native Americans.
 We have adopted this translation for use in Montana Indian Ministries.
 We have found that the FNV relates well to both youth and adults.
 I am making it a priority to raise the funds to order as many copies as possible and get them into the hands of Native American people everywhere.

 Assiniboine.
 Founder and director of Montana Indian Ministries on the Fort Belknap Reservation in Montana